dqops/dqo/docs/client/index.md

 )
 ```

 ### **Wait for job**

-The following example, shows **Waits for a job** operation that returns the status of a finished job or a current
-state of a job that is still running, but the wait timeout elapsed.
+Waits for a job to finish.
+Returns the status of a finished job or a current state of a job that is still running, but the wait timeout elapsed.

 ```python
 from dqops import client